jkguiang/rtt-lab/README.md

 $ docker build -t rtt-server .
 ```
 4. Run a Docker container using the `rtt-server` image
-  - `-itd` runs in interactive mode and keeps the container running
+      - `-td` keeps the container running (detatched)
+      - `--name=rtt-server` gives the container a human-readable name
-  - the server should run at `172.17.0.2:1094`, but run `docker inspect <container id>` to check
+      - the server should run at `172.17.0.2:1094`, but run `python inspect.py` to check
 ```
-$ docker run -itd rtt-server
+$ docker run -td --name=rtt-server rtt-server
 ```
 5. Build the client Docker Image
 ```